 Financial planning benefits from a personal vision, goal-setting, and a healthy dose of creativity.
 Take some time to dream about your retirement, no matter how far in the future it may be.
 Do you dream of taking a special trip or giving back to your community?
 What would you like to leave your children or grandchildren?
 The administrative details of a financial plan are imperative, but a retirement plan is only effective if it matches the future you have in mind.
 By taking some time to think about the big picture, you’ll be able to present a financial planner with a clear picture of where you’d like to be.
 Once that vision is set, it’s much easier to build a pathway that leads there together.

 Boomerang can help you plan for a comfortable retirement

 At Boomerang, we’re all about connection.
 Our interactive, engaged online community can help you adjust to the realities of retirement.
-Our weekly virtual workshops and activities can connect you to other Canadians who are looking to get inspired for their next great chapter.
-Try these classes to get started:
+Our weekly virtual classes and activities can connect you to other Canadians who are looking to get inspired for their next great chapter.

 Joining Boomerang is free and will connect you with a group of Canadians who are curious to try new things and excited at the possibilities that Boomerang offers.